atlas-bi/website/src/docs/bi-library/webserver-setup.md

     :::

 After installing the server should be rebooted, or the web services restarted (`Web Deployment Agent Service` and `Web Management Service`).

-{% admonition
-   "hint",
-   "Deploy Atlas",
-   "We recommend deploying with Visual Studio.
-See the [`deploy guide`](/docs/bi-library/deploy/).
-It is also possible to deploy with a ci/cd pipeline if you prefer."
-%}

-{% admonition
-   "alert",
-   ".NET 6",
-   "While .NET 6 x86 is specified, it is not required.
-The only *requirement* is that Atlas is *built* and *run* in the same version and bitness."
-%}

 ## Setup IIS